 "This is the welcome result of our continuous fleet modernization and efficiency programs.
 To make our operations as environmentally friendly as possible, we will continue to invest in economic, fuel-efficient and quiet aircraft.
-We also want to take a leading role within our industry in the important area of sus-tainability," said Carsten Spohr, Chairman of the Executive Board and CEO of Deutsche Lufthansa AG, in his foreword to the Sustainability Report "Balance" published today.
+We also want to take a leading role within our industry in the important area of sustainability," says Carsten Spohr, Chairman of the Executive Board and CEO of Deutsche Lufthansa AG, in his foreword to the Sustainability Report "Balance" published today.

 Extensive information, key figures and interviews on these and other topics of corporate responsibility can be found in the 24th Sustainability Report "Balance" published today by the Lufthansa Group.
-Report is in accordance with the internationally recognized GRI standards of the Global Reporting Initiative.
+Reporting is in accordance with the internationally recognized GRI standards of the Global Reporting Initiative.

-The report's cover story, entitled "Creating value sustainably", provides Lufthansa Group stakeholders and the interested public with insight into how the Group operates sustainably and responsibly along its value chain, thereby generating added value for the company, its customers, employees, shareholders, partners and society-at-large.
+The report's cover story entitled "Creating value sustainably" provides Lufthansa Group stakeholders and the interested public with insight into how the Group operates sustainably and responsibly along its value chain, thereby generating added value for the company, its customers, employees, shareholders, partners and society at large.